olpeh/ken-wheeler-aka/README.md

 Deploy the backend: `git push heroku master`

-Start the frontend: `elm-app start`
+Start the frontend: `npm run dev`

-Build the frontend: `elm-app build`
+Build the frontend: `npm run build`

 Deploy the frontend: Use beaker browser // TODO: automate this later